jreisinger/docs/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md

 The **server** code has three parts: listening, accepting and handling.

-First we need to start listening for incoming TCP connections on some address (host + port):
+First we need to start listening for incoming TCP connections on some address (host:port):

 ```go
 ln, err := net.Listen("tcp", "localhost:8000")